 Democratic Process: Managing Our Land

 At the heart of every development is the question of land-use: what is the appropriate use of our land?
 The normal avenue to discuss this question regarding a ski resort is through the regional zoning process.
 However, the proponent never applied to re-zone the Jumbo Valley.
 Instead, legislation was amended TWICE by the BC government to promote Jumbo Glacier Resort (JGR) and circumnavigate the democratic process.
-This is a long and sordid history; we’ll start with where we are at now and work our way backwards.
+This is a long and sordid history; we’ll start with the more recent events and work our way backwards.

 Jumbo Glacier Mountain Resort Municipality

 On February 19, 2013, the face of democracy in BC changed forever.
 The Jumbo Glacier Mountain Resort Municipality (JGMRM) was created by the BC government, encompassing 6,000+ hectares of public land in the heart of the Purcell Mountains, making the wild Jumbo Valley the first municipality in Canada to be incorporated with no residents, no infrastructure, no budget, and no reliable access.
 Fifty-five kilometres from Invermere up a rough forest service road, there are no residents on this land other than wildlife like bears, wolves and birds.
 Nevertheless, the BC government appointed a mayor and two councillors, and granted the new municipality $260,000 of BC taxpayer dollars.
 An additional $50,000 was granted to the JGMRM from the federal gas tax funding.
 In April 2014, the JGMRM passed a five-year financial plan that outlined an additional one million dollars of public funding.
 This provincial funding of the JGMRM was opposed unanimously by the Union of BC Municipalities in September 2014.